iscc/iscc-specs/docs/specification.md

 !!! example "Single component ISCC-Code (13 characters)"

-    **Meta-ID**: CCDFPFc87MhdT
+    **Meta-Code**: CCDFPFc87MhdT

-Combinations of components MUST include the Meta-ID component and MUST be ordered as **Meta-ID**, **Content-Code**, **Data-ID**, and **Instance-ID**.
+Combinations of components MUST include the Meta-Code component and MUST be ordered as **Meta-Code**, **Content-Code**, **Data-Code**, and **Instance-Code**.
 Individual components MAY be skipped and SHOULD be separated with hyphens.
 A combination of components SHOULD be prefixed with "ISCC".

 !!! example "Combination of ISCC-Code components"

     **ISCC**: CCPktvj3dVoVa-CTPCWTpGPMaLZ-CDL6QsUZdZzog

-A **Fully Qualified ISCC Code** is an ordered sequence of Meta-ID, Content-Code, Data-ID, and Instance-ID codes.
+A **Fully Qualified ISCC Code** is an ordered sequence of Meta-Code, Content-Code, Data-Code, and Instance-Code codes.
 It SHOULD be prefixed with ISCC and MAY be separated by hyphens.

 !!! example "Fully Qualified ISCC-Code (52 characters)"